-What should I tell my health care provider before taking moxifloxacin hydrochloride?
+What should I tell my health care provider before using moxifloxacin hydrochloride?

-Before taking moxifloxacin hydrochloride, tell your health care provider:
+Before using moxifloxacin hydrochloride, tell your health care provider:

 - If you are allergic to moxifloxacin hydrochloride or any other medicines.

 - If you are pregnant or plan to become pregnant.
-Talk to your health care provider about the risks and benefits of taking moxifloxacin hydrochloride during pregnancy.
+Talk to your health care provider about the risks and benefits of using moxifloxacin hydrochloride during pregnancy.
 The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV may include other recommendations on the use of moxifloxacin hydrochloride during pregnancy.
 Please refer to these guidelines for additional information.

 Ask your health care provider about possible side effects from moxifloxacin hydrochloride.
 Your health care provider will tell you what to do if you have side effects.

-Take moxifloxacin hydrochloride according to your health care provider’s instructions.
-Your health care provider will tell you how much moxifloxacin hydrochloride to take and when to take it.
+Use moxifloxacin hydrochloride according to your health care provider’s instructions.
+Your health care provider will tell you how much moxifloxacin hydrochloride to use and when to use it.
 Before you start moxifloxacin hydrochloride and each time you get a refill, read any printed information that comes with your medicine.

 How should moxifloxacin hydrochloride be stored?